 - Modbus reading program (qModMaster) or DEXGate2 "Read & Write registers" feature

 - Modbus direction of the slave (from 1 to 247)

 - Initial register (from 0 to 65535) which is the number of the register we want to start

-- Number of registers to obtain.
+- The number of registers to obtain.
 That's it the numbers of all successive registers we want to obtain

 - Type of registers to obtain